 Action often translates into programs and services which sectors know and do well already.
 Although these help to reduce inequity (especially when co-designed and delivered proportionate to need) they often rely on the individual to take on skills and make individual changes—which they then take back into their same, influencing circumstances of disadvantage.

 What this action-oriented Framework seeks to identify are high-impact areas of influence and entry points for action that will help drive improved practice, policy changes, and removal of systemic barriers that will shift social determinants.
 Through system transformation and improved coherence of action to break cycles of inequity there is potential to drive both social and economic benefits for the whole of the state.

-Remit of the Equity Framework Partnership Governance Group
+Remit of the Equity Framework Partnership Governance Groups

 An Equity Framework for Queenslanders requires strong cross-sector understanding and support of an evidence- and community-informed policy, practice and investment mix.

-- empowering agencies, sectors and communities to nudge their systems towards their goals in a way that reduces inequity
+- empower agencies, sectors and communities to nudge their systems towards their goals in a way that reduces inequity

-- driving system change to remove systemic barriers that unequally distribute the poor social conditions that influence differences in life outcomes.
+- drive system change to remove systemic barriers that unequally distribute the poor social conditions that influence differences in life outcomes.